-- 3.1.1 I It is important to review the Principles & Requirements, and Stakeholder

-Consultation and Engagement Requirements and the applicable aActivity

-Requirement (if any) to prepare a formal "Stakeholder Consultation plan". - 3.1.2 | Careful planning will help ensure a successful consultation and Pproject developers should consider the key elements while planning for these consultations.
+- 3.1.1 | It is important to review the Principles & Requirements, Stakeholder Consultation and Engagement Requirements and the applicable Activity Requirement (if any) to prepare a formal "Stakeholder Consultation plan". - 3.1.2 | Careful planning will help ensure a successful consultation and project developers should consider the key elements while planning for these consultations.